Health Services Administration, B.S.

 The Office of Experiential Learning services the entire university and offers internships and co-ops to a variety of different disciplines.
 Students must register with the Office of Experiential Learning and then work with them to find placement.
 The co-ops are paid positions offered by the Office of Experiential Learning, similar to a job.
 In the major, the co-ops can be used as either a program requirement or elective credit.

 If you wish to go through the Office of Experiential Learning, you will need to complete the required paperwork with the Office of Experiential Learning and must then submit them to the Department of Health Management and Informatics.
-The co-op will then either be used to fulfill the internship requirement, or be counted as elective credit.
+The co-op will then either be used to fulfill the internship requirement, or be counted as elective credit NOT program required internship credit.

 If you have specific questions about the program that aren’t answered here, please visit our HSA FAQ section.